Dave-Vallance/bt-ig-store/README.md

 - Historical data download for backtesting
 - Printing of remaining allowance (will later be updated to be a store notification, once notifications are working)
 - Sample script for historical data download testing.
-- __*New:*__ Store and Data notifications tested and working
+- Store and Data notifications tested and working
-- __*New:*__ Samples updated to print Store and Data notifications
+- Samples updated to print Store and Data notifications
-- __*New:*__ Updated granualarity check to only make the check if Backfilling, Historical or Backfill_Start are required.
+- Updated granualarity check to only make the check if Backfilling, Historical or Backfill_Start are required.
 This allows you to work with any timeframe using tick data for live trading only.
+- __*New:*__ Backfilling from start now supported
+- __*New:*__ Parameter `backfill_bars` allows you to set how many bars to backfill from the start.
+Since the IG api places restrictions on the number of historical data points a user can download per week, this parameter allows a user to limit the amount of historical data downloaded to only the required amount.

-NOTE: Backfilling and Backfill_Start are not yet supported.
+NOTE: Backfilling is not yet supported.
 The check mentioned above is in preparation for those features being supported.

 ### Important!
 To use historical data, you will need to use the forked trading_ig API from my profile.